maxviazov/Spring-Frameworks-/Code-Style.md

 ### Javadoc formatting

-The following template summarizes a typical use for the Javadoc of a method.
+The following template summarizes typical Javadoc usage for a method.

 ```java
 /**